rjhunjhunwala/S.I.L.O.S/README.md

 <h1>S.I.L.O.S</h1>
 S.I.L.O.S or SIL is designed for a nostalgic view of the past.
 It is simple and minimalistic, but remains capable of universal computation.
-Feel free to [try this language online http://silos.tryitonline.net/#code=cHJpbnQgU2ltcGxlIEludGVycHJldGVkIExhbmd1YWdl&input=]!
+Feel free to [try this language online]( http://silos.tryitonline.net/#code=cHJpbnQgU2ltcGxlIEludGVycHJldGVkIExhbmd1YWdl&input=)!
 The interpreter is hosted by Dennis Mitchell.
 <hr/>
 <h2> S.I.L.O.S </h2>
 S.I.L.O.S stands for.